rcogal/movie.webapp/README.md

 # Movie

-Integrating TV-Maze API for the purpose of learning NgRX.
+Integrating [tv-maze](https://www.tvmaze.com/api) API for the purpose of learning NgRX.

-Using the [tv-maze](https://www.tvmaze.com/api) for displaying list of tv series

 ## How to run the app